-Thanks to a significant gift from AT&T, WNY STEM Hub will launch a new program this summer called AT&T Coding Your Future.
-This will be a two-week (10-session) computer training class exclusively for high-school aged girls who are new Americans living in Western New York.
+Thanks to a significant gift from AT&T, WNY STEM Hub launched a new program in July, 2018 called AT&T Coding Your Future.
+This two-week (10-session) computer training class was exclusively for high-school aged girls who are new Americans living in Western New York.

-The end result of this class is a website that will be an online repository of their insights and reflections as new Americans, with remembrances of their homeland, and stories about their journey here.
+The end result of this class is a a page on this website that is an online repository of their insights and reflections as new Americans, with remembrances of their homeland, and stories about their journey here.
+Their stories are beautiful.

-Each day will also feature daily conversation/instruction on what to expect from American college, acclimating to American culture, appropriate workplace expectations/behaviors, and issues of empowerment.
-Special guests – other women who have similar life experiences – will lead WNY STEM Café conversations with the teens.
-Lorna Czarnota and Karima Amin will instruct the students on the art of storytelling.
+Each day included a conversation/instruction on what to expect from American college, acclimating to American culture, appropriate workplace expectations/behaviors, and issues of empowerment.
+Special guests – othern women who have similar life experiences – will led WNY STEM Café conversations with the teens.
+Lorna Czarnota and Karima Amin instructed the students on the art of storytelling.

-WNY STEM Hub is pleased to partner with:
+WNY STEM Hub was pleased to partner with:

 - SUNY Buffalo State Research & Development, our host sponsor;